laxmangene7/halophyte-salicornia-genomics/Genome-Coverage-Graphs/Readme.md

 ---

-## Notes
+# Notes

 - Adjust the SLURM `--array` parameter according to the number of samples in your dataset.
 - Update input directories and reference genome paths to match your computing environment.
-- Only uniquely mapped concordant read pairs were used to calculate genome coverage, minimizing mapping artifacts in repetitive genomic regions.
+- Genome coverage was calculated using only uniquely mapped concordant paired-end reads (`NH:i:1` and `YT:Z:CP`), minimizing mapping artifacts in repetitive genomic regions.
-- Read-depth normalization corrects for variation in sequencing depth between samples, enabling direct comparison of chromosome-wide coverage profiles.
+- Read-depth normalization corrects for variation in sequencing depth among samples, enabling direct comparison of chromosome-wide coverage profiles.